lottekoblens/foodchecker/README.md

 ## :high_brightness: Features

 * Scan a product -> get information about that product
-* When scan doesn't work -> fill in barcode -> get information about that product
+* When scan doesn't work -> fill in barcode/ try scanning again -> get information about that product
 * When barcode is not found -> given feedback that it's not found

 ## :file_folder: Data